Somya-Ranjan1/my-first-repo/README.md

 # my-first-repo
 This is my first repository created to explore the functionalities of Git and GitHub repositories.
-It serves as an introduction to my journey in utilizing version control and collaborative development.
+It serves as an introduction to my journey in utilizing version control and collaborative development.<br>
+Hello World!